relliebalagat/b3nc-balagat-rellie/README.md

 ## 2017-11-08
 ### CSS Box Model
-CSS Box Model is one of hardest part in CSS.
+CSS Box Model is one of the hardest part in CSS.
 I tried to learn it before on my own and it was not easy.
 But after learning yesterday about CSS Box Model, it somehow ease my undestanding on CSS Box model.